browserengineering/book/book/accessibility.md

 `raster_chrome` (not all are shown above) should be instrumented with the dark mode-dependent color.

-The `draw` method technically also needs to clear to a dark mode color (though this color is generally not visible, it's just there to avoid any accidental transparency in the window).
+The `draw` method also needs to clear to a dark mode color (though this color is generally not visible, it's just there to avoid any accidental transparency in the window).

 ``` {.python}
 class Browser: